evelinesurbakti/House-Price-Prediction-with-Regression-Model/README.md

 - __St.Mary's__ indicator for St.Mary's College (reference: St.Mary's College)
 - __St Louis__ indicator for St Louis High School (reference: St Louis High School)

 It seems reasonable to expect that homes built on properties with a large amount of land area command higher sale prices than homes with less land, all else being equal.
-However, an increase in land area of (say) 2000 square feet from 4000 to 6000 should probably make a larger dierence (to sale price) than going from 24,000 to 26,000.
+However, an increase in land area of (say) 2000 square feet from 4000 to 6000 should probably make a larger difference (to sale price) than going from 24,000 to 26,000.
 Thus, realtors have constructed lot size \categories," which in their experience correspond to approximately equal-sized increases in sale price.

 | Lot Size      | Category        |